Apple Tarte Tatin

 At this point the sugar should be dissolved and starting to bubble:

-Turn the heat up to medium, and stand by for a few minutes until the caramel turns light brown.
+Turn the stove setting up to medium heat, and stand by for a few minutes until the caramel turns light brown.

-Use your nose to guide you, and if you smell the faintest sign of any burning, immediately proceed to the next step of adding butter and turning the heat down to low.
+Use your nose to guide you, and if you smell the faintest sign of any burning, immediately proceed to the next step of adding the cold butter and turning the heat down to low.

-Swirl the butter around using a spatula, piece by piece, until it dissolves and the sauce starts to look creamy and smooth as it bubbles:
+Swirl the butter around using a spatula, piece by piece, until it dissolves and the sauce starts to look creamy and smooth as it bubbles.
+It should have a dark brown color.

 Lay all of the apple slices very carefully in the pan, making sure you don’t accidentally touch the caramel with your fingers (it’s very hot!):

-I’m sure you could arrange these in a more pleasing pattern, but I simply put them in a relatively even couple of layers.
-Keep in mind the apples will cook down a bit, so it’s okay if the pan looks too full.
+I’m sure you could arrange these in a more pleasing circular pattern, like in concentric circles, but I simply put them in a relatively even couple of layers.
+Keep in mind the apples will cook down a bit, so it’s okay if the pan looks too full at this point.

 Simmer the apples in the caramel for about 15 minutes, until they start to soften and sink down.